ocelot-cloud/ocelot-cloud/README.md

 ## Introduction

 Ocelot-Cloud is an open source digital infrastructure management platform that aims to make self-hosting as easy as possible.
 Information about the project can be found on our [website](https://ocelot-cloud.org).
-To contact us or join our community, please visit the contact page.
+Visit the 'Contact' page if you want to get in touch, find out more about our other communication channels or join our community.
 You might also want to take a look at the [announcement video](https://youtu.be/WQwBYjMbe8I), which includes a technical demo of the prototype.
 See also the [docs](docs) folder for more information about this repository.

 ## Attention!